Back to blogs

 • Events: The Sent event logs the details of coin transfers.

-• Constructor: The constructor is a special function that is executed only once, when the contract is deployed.
+• Constructor: A special function executed only once when deploying the contract.
 The constructor sets the minter to the address that deploys the contract.

-• Mint Function: The mint function allows the minter to create new tokens and update the balance of a specific address.
+• Mint function: mint allows the minter to create new tokens and update the balance of a specific address.

-• Error Handling: The InsufficientBalance error is used to handle cases where a user tries to send more tokens than they have.
+• Error handling: The InsufficientBalance error handles cases where a user tries to send more tokens than they have.

-• Send Function: The send function enables users to transfer tokens to another address, provided they have sufficient balance.
+• Send function: send enables users to transfer tokens to another address, provided they have sufficient balance.

 Workflow

-1. The contract is deployed to an EVM-compatible network, with the deployer becoming the minter.
+1. Deploying the contract to an EVM-compatible network; the deployer becomes the minter.

 2. The minter creates and distributes new coins to specific addresses using the mint function.